East Surrey (UK Parliament constituency): Constituency profile

-East Surrey is a well-connected inner Home Counties seat, combining the town of Horley with Surrey's residual District Tandridge (as opposed to Boroughs which the other 10 parts have been created) which is made up of Caterham and modest commuter settlements, farming and retirement homes.
-Horley is one of two towns adjoining London Gatwick Airport and part of Reigate and Banstead borough.
-The area borders the London Borough of Croydon to the north, the county of Kent to the east, and the county of West Sussex to the south.
+East Surrey is a constituency in the inner Home counties.
+Until 2024 it combined the town of Horley with Surrey's District of Tandridge, which is made up of Caterham and commuter settlements, farming and retirement homes.
+Horley is one of two towns adjoining London Gatwick Airport and is part of Reigate and Banstead borough.
+The constituency area borders the London Borough of Croydon to the north, the county of Kent to the east, and the county of West Sussex to the south.

-The northern part of the seat is inside the M25 motorway — Caterham, Whyteleafe and Warlingham form green-buffered, elevated commuter belt, with good rail connections to Central London and well-connected by all modes of transport to Croydon.
+The northern part of the seat is inside the M25 motorway: Caterham, Whyteleafe and Warlingham form green-buffered, elevated commuter belt, with good rail connections to Central London and well connected by various modes of transport to Croydon.
 Elsewhere, the seat is more rural and includes a low part of the Greensand Ridge and features woodland and many golf courses.

-The Conservatives have prevented any opposition party achieving more than 33.75% of the vote since 1974; including at the 1997 and 2001 United Kingdom general elections when opposition was greatest nationally in Conservative safe seats.
+The Conservatives have prevented any opposition party achieving more than 33.75% of the vote since 1974, even at the 1997 and 2001 United Kingdom general elections when opposition was greatest nationally in Conservative safe seats.

 Most local wards are won by the Conservatives with the Liberal Democrats often picking up seats somewhere in the dual-council system, particularly in Whyteleafe or Caterham Valley.
 As is typical in seats of this kind, the Labour vote is typically very modest.
-The party finished in third place at the elections between 1959 and 2015.
+The party finished in third place at each election between 1959 and 2015.
 In 2017 the party's candidate polled second, in a poorer showing for the Liberal Democrats and the party's "Corbyn Surge".
-In the 2019 election the Liberal Democrats took second place and Labour fell to third.
-The area saw a majority vote in favour of Brexit in the 2016 EU Referendum; whereas the then-MP Sam Gyimah opposed Brexit and later joined the Liberal Democrats.
+In the 2019 election the Liberal Democrats retook second place and Labour fell to third.
+The area saw a majority vote in favour of Brexit in the 2016 EU Referendum.
+Conversely, the then MP Sam Gyimah opposed Brexit, especially Prime Minister Boris Johnson's Brexit deal, and later joined the Liberal Democrats after being suspended from the Tories.

 History

 Victorian dual-member constituency 1832–1885

 The 13th century-created, dual-member constituency for the county took in over a third of today's Greater London and its population far exceeded the average for a county.
-It was recognised as needing or meriting four MPs, so division, under the Great Reform Act, 1832.
+It was recognised as needing or meriting four MPs, so division, under the Reform Act 1832.

-The territory was incepted and absorbed two of three of Surrey's rotten boroughs of Bletchingley and Gatton abolished under the Act.
+The territory was incepted and absorbed two of Surrey's three rotten boroughs: Bletchingley and Gatton, which were abolished under the act.
 It overlapped the boroughs of: